-- 2.1.1 This plan will be the policy of Loch Lomond & The Trossachs National Park, once approved, and this draft has been approved for consultation by our Executive Team and the National Park Board at the 12 December 2016 Board Meeting. - 2.1.2 The development of the new iteration of the Gaelic Language Plan is conducted through the National Park Authority's formal Project Management process, and is supported by the Project Management Team. - 2.1.3 The development and delivery of the Gaelic Language Plan is led by the National Park Communications Team and supported by the Gaelic Language Plan steering Group, which was established in August 2015 as part of part of the delivery of our first Gaelic Language Plan 2011-2016.
-This steering group draws on staff from across the organisation, to help ensure that awareness and delivery of the Plan is embedded across the organisation. - 2.1.4 In addition, our key new High Level Aims for this Gaelic Language Plan 2017-2022, will focus on bringing Gaelic alive in the education and public engagement work of the National Park.
-So the Education and Visitor Engagement Team also have involvement in the development and delivery of this plan.
+- 2.1.1 This plan sets out the policy of the National Park Authority and was approved in October 2017 by the Boards of both Loch Lomond & The Trossachs National Park and Bord na Gaidhlig, following a public consultation on the draft plan from January to April 2017. - 2.1.2 The development of the new iteration of the Gaelic Language Plan was conducted through the National Park Authority's formal Project Management process, and is supported by the Project Management Team. - 2.1.3 The development and delivery of the Gaelic Language Plan 2017-2022 is led jointly by the Park Authority's Communications Team and the Education and Visitor Engagement Team, and is supported by a steering group, which was established in August 2015 as part of part of the delivery of our first Gaelic Language Plan 2011-2016.
+This steering group draws on staff from across the organisation, to ensure that awareness and delivery of the Plan is embedded across the organisation.